kuzzleio/sdk-javascript/README.md

 #### NodeJS

-The protocol used is always plain WebSocket.
+The protocol used is always raw WebSocket.

 #### Web Browsers

-The SDK will first try to use plain WebSocket to connect to Kuzzle.
-If the web browser doesn't support this protocol, then the SDK falls back to Socket.IO
+The SDK will first try to use raw WebSocket to connect to Kuzzle.
+If the web browser does not support this protocol, then the SDK falls back to Socket.IO

 ## Installation